Los Ángeles Negros: Latin American success, and departure of Ortíz and De la Fuente (1969–1974)

 Following the release of Porque Te Quiero, Gutiérrez and De la Fuente suggested the studio musicians to stay permanently in the group, a proposal which they accepted.
 The new band members used to be part of another Chilean group called Los Minimás, whose music was influenced by the psychedelic funk, which they incorporated in their next recordings with Los Ángeles Negros.
-Later, in October 1969, they recorded and released their second album, Y Volveré.
+Later, in October 1970, they recorded and released their second album, Y Volveré.
 The record contained songs which helped the band become popular throughout Chile and Latin America, including "Y Volveré" (cover version of "Emporte-moi" by Alain Barrière with new lyrics by De la Fuente), "Como Quisiera Decirte", and "Murió la Flor".

 Los Ángeles Negros then began a tour in Latin America, visiting countries including Ecuador, Peru, Venezuela, and Argentina.
 According to Jorge Leiva from the Chilean National Council of Culture and the Arts' website Música Popular, they performed at "stadiums which were full of people, with an unusual media coverage".
 In 1971, they moved to Mexico, where their LP Y Volveré sold 700,000 copies.
-The band released seven new LPs between 1970 and 1974: Te Dejo la Ciudad Sin Mí (1970), Esta Noche La Paso Contigo (1971), La Cita (1971), El Tren Hacia El Olvido (1972), Déjenme Si Estoy Llorando (1973), Quédate en Mis Sueños (1973), and Aplaude Mi Final (1973).
+The band released seven new LPs between 1970 and 1974: Mi Ventana (1970), Esta Noche La Paso Contigo (1971), La Cita (1971), Con Todo Mi Amor (1972), Déjenme Si Estoy Llorando (1973), Quédate en Mis Sueños (1974), and Aplaude Mi Final (1974).

 Their popularity in Chile decreased, however.
 Besides the fact that the country was taken control by a Government Junta after the 1973 coup d'état, the musical scene of the time was mostly "folkloric", with Víctor Jara and Violeta Parra as some prominent figures.
-The band was also despectively qualified as "cebolleros" (drama queens).
+The band was also derogatorily qualified as "cebolleros" (drama queens).
 The internal relationship of the band was deteriorated, which concluded with the departure of Ortiz from Los Ángeles Negros, following an argument with De la Fuente in mid-1972.
 De la Fuente lost interest in the band, and subsequently quit the group in March 1974.